bonsai-rx/bonsai-rx.github.io/_docs/05-operators.md

 last_modified_at:
 ---

-When building a Bonsai program, we chain together reactive operators to create new observable sequences.
-There are many different operators, which can generate all kinds of observable sequences.
-These operators are roughly divided into different categories, depending on how they operate.
+When building a Bonsai program, you chain together reactive operators to create new observable sequences.
+There are many different operators, which can create all kinds of observable sequences.
+These operators can be roughly grouped into different categories, depending on their shared characteristics.

 | Category                                     | Description                                           |
 | :------------------------------------------: | ----------------------------------------------------- |